fricklerhandwerk/settings/README.md

 ## machine config

-- do not install `home-manager` for users (just run activation script)
 - wait for `network-online` on 19.03
 - hardware-configuration under version control
 - hard disk formatting as part of installation script